dandv/typescript-modern-project/README.md

 # Import your own modules without specifying an extension

 When transpiling, [TypeScript won't generate an extension for you](https://github.com/microsoft/TypeScript/issues/16577).
-Run Node with the `node --experimental-specifier-resolution=node` parameter:
+Run Node with the [`node --experimental-specifier-resolution=node` parameter](https://nodejs.org/api/cli.html#cli_experimental_specifier_resolution_mode):

     node --experimental-specifier-resolution=node run.js

 Otherwise, [node mandates that you specify the extension](https://nodejs.org/api/esm.html#esm_mandatory_file_extensions) in the `import` statement.

+# Optional chaining

 To support optional chaining, add the `--harmony` flag to the node command line.